michiel-jfx/iceconverter/README.md

 with the mobile phone and start the use of the com.gluonhq packages.

 I've decided not to use the com.gluonhq packages, so it stays a org.openjfx tutorial project.
 It is a useful currency converter mobile application written in 100% Java.
 See another [nop](https://github.com/michiel-jfx/nop) project for more interaction with the mobile phone and the use of some com.gluonhq packages.

 There are still a lot `System.out.println` statements present since this is a tutorial project.
 When you understand the flow and see how it works, remove them all please.

 Next goals:<br/>
 <ul>
-<li>Upgrade to more recent JavaFX Controls</li>
 <li>Tap logo to change currency</li>
 <li>Deploy the app on [F-Droid](https://f-droid.org) </li>
 </ul>